Build Your Own Telescope For The Ultimate Experience

 element objective (front lens) made of Crown and Flint

 glass.
-The long focal length is used to reduce the chromatic dispersion
+The long focal length is used in conjunction with the achromatic (2

 Color dispersion, or chromatic distortion, refers to the characteristic